 The Amadou Diallo Foundation

+Contribute to the foundation and help a student embrace Amadou's humanitarian sprit and the academic dreams he held for his life.
 The Amadou Diallo Foundation is a non profit charitable organization.
-Donations are 501(c)3 Tax Deductible.
+All donations are 501c3 Tax Deductible.